March 23, 2022

 CHITA 2022 Group Photo

-Besides AI as the central topic at CHITA 2022, telemedicine also emerged as an important issue.
-In a session moderated by co-chair Jeff McCullough of University of Michigan, Clarity Inc. Senior Vice President Anton Arbatov commented that “It’s about coverage and payment at the federal and state levels.
-We must continue to work with programs like Medicaid and Medicare to ensure [emerging] services are covered.
-This can be a tedious, lengthy process, because they (payers) typically require data to make decisions.”
+Telemedicine also surfaced as a key issue.
+In a session moderated by co-chair Jeff McCullough of the University of Michigan, Clarity Inc. senior vice president Anton Arbatov said, “It’s about coverage and payment at the federal and state levels.
+We must continue to work with programs like Medicaid and Medicare to ensure services are covered.
+This can be a tedious, lengthy process, because payers typically require data to make decisions.”
+He added that Medicare telehealth policy hadn’t evolved for decades “largely because there was no data to prove telehealth was cost-effective.”
+“We’re getting that data now.
+And we need to continue to push legislators and decision-makers to endorse coverage as new technology rolls out.
+It’s an ongoing battle.”

 “So, the doctor ‘on telemed’ will be assisting the patient and caregiver at home,” said Kataria, now CEO and co-founder of Mytonomy.
-“We’ll see a rise in diagnostics -- we’ll see imaging, an MRI, for example, that’s portable and arrives by Uber to your house…We’re within just years of having our own living room docking station for home health diagnostics.
-We’re already seeing from COVID the ability for the mass population to do lab testing – to take your own swab and do your own sample collection.”
+“We’ll see imaging—like MRI—that’s portable and arrives via Uber to your house… We’re within just years of having our own living-room docking station for home health diagnostics.
+COVID already demonstrated that mass lab testing—taking your own swab—is possible at home.”

-“The industry has had a reputation for being laggard when it comes to technology,” added Hanna, a former digital strategist for firms including PwC and Deloitte now directing American University’s master’s program in healthcare management.
-“But we’re now at a critical point because we have so much [actionable, consumer-generated data] toward improving the patient experience…We [now] have a way to leapfrog and do some very cool and important things that help us all.”
+“Healthcare is ripe for disruption,” said industry keynote speaker Sam Hanna.
+Highlighting data from connected health tools, remote-patient monitoring, wearables, and increased virtual doctor visits driven by COVID, he added: “The industry has had a reputation for being laggard when it comes to technology.
+But we’re now at a critical point because we have so much actionable, consumer-generated data toward improving the patient experience… We now have a way to leapfrog and do some very cool and important things that help us all.”

-Paper sessions and research panel discussions included:
+Paper sessions and research panel discussions included themes such as:

-• AI Augmentation and Applications in Healthcare
+• AI augmentation and applications in healthcare

-• Big Data in Healthcare
+• Big data in healthcare

 • COVID

-• Disparities, Equity and Fairness
+• Disparities, equity and fairness

-• Electronic Health Records
+• Electronic health records

-• Health IT Impact
+• Health IT impact

-• Healthcare Biases and Disparities
+• Healthcare biases and disparities

-• Innovations in Care Delivery
+• Innovations in care delivery

-• Optimizing Resource Allocation in Healthcare
+• Optimizing resource allocation in healthcare

-• Patient Wellness
+• Patient wellness

-• Physician Behavior
+• Physician behavior

 • Privacy

-• Service Organizations in Healthcare
+• Service organizations in healthcare

 CHITA organizers also presented research awards:

-• Best Student Authored Paper - “Convenience vs. Confidentiality: Rethinking the Role of Online Purchases at the Era of Rising Privacy Concerns” by Huiqi Zhuang, Ruli Xiao, Jian Ni and Yajing Jiang
+• Best Student-Authored Paper – “Convenience vs. Confidentiality: Rethinking the Role of Online Purchases at the Era of Rising Privacy Concerns” by Huiqi Zhuang, Ruli Xiao, Jian Ni and Yajing Jiang

-• Best Paper Award – “Effects of Real time Prescription Benefits” by Sunita Desai, Jiejie Wang, Alan Chen, Wei-Yi Chung, Jay Stadelman, Chris Mahoney, Adam Szerencsy, Lisa Anzisi, Ateev Mehrotra and Leora Horwitz
+• Best Paper Award – “Effects of Real-time Prescription Benefits” by Sunita Desai, Jiejie Wang, Alan Chen, Wei-Yi Chung, Jay Stadelman, Chris Mahoney, Adam Szerencsy, Lisa Anzisi, Ateev Mehrotra and Leora Horwitz

 • Young Researcher Award – Sriram Somanchi of University of Notre Dame’s Mendoza College of Business for work at the intersection of machine learning and social science

-CHITA is produced annually in partnership with the University of Michigan School of Public Health, University of Maryland School of Public Health, and is supported in part by the Agency for Healthcare Research and Quality.
+CHITA is produced annually in partnership with the University of Michigan School of Public Health, the University of Maryland School of Public Health and is supported in part by the Agency for Healthcare Research and Quality.
 CHITA 2022 also received support from a Title VI CIBE grant administered by the U.S. Department of Education.

 1 of 3